Kzarie/Hello-World/README.md

 - learning Russian

 # Future aspirations
-I hope I can become a web developer first and then branch off into other computer science-related fields in the future.
+I hope I can either get a web developer or IT job.
-I wonder if web developer demand is still high.